Marketing translation services

 - Start your own website.
 Having started a few myself, I can tell you one thing: an individual website is not a quick fix.
 It takes a lot of time, money and expertise before websites bring in clients!

-If you move house a lot or live in the country, with few local customers requiring translation services, you stand much more chance to be found by getting listed on the Internet than being listed in the local telephone directory.
+If you move house a lot or live in the country, with few local customers requiring translation services, you stand much more chance to be found by getting listed on the Internet than being listed in the local telephone directory or business magazines.

 When starting their business, translators tend to send a lot of applications to any agency they can find.